GMOD/bed-js/README.md

         geneType: 'none' }
 ```

-### BED parser with autoSql
+### Parsing BED with a supplied autoSql

-If you have a BED format with a custom alternative schema with autoSql, or if you are using a BigBed file that contains autoSql (e.g. with [@gmod/bbi](https://github.com/gmod/bbi-js) then you can get it from header.autoSql)
+If you have a BED format with a custom alternative schema with autoSql, or if you are using a BigBed file that contains autoSql (e.g. with [@gmod/bbi](https://github.com/gmod/bbi-js) then you can get it from header.autoSql) then you initialize the schema in the constructor and then use parseLine as normal

 ```
+const {BigBed} = require('@gmod/bbi')
+const bigbed = new BigBed({path: 'yourfile'})
+const {autoSql} = await bigbed.getHeader()
-const p = new BED({ autoSql: /* your autosql formatted string here */ })
+const p = new BED({ autoSql }) p.parseLine(line)
+// etc.
 ```

 ### Important notes

-* Does not do any conversion of types beyond just converting known int/float values
 * Does not convert blockStarts/blockEnds to gene features
-* Does not parse header or track lines
+* Does not parse "header" or "track" lines and will throw an error if parseLine receives one of these
 * Does not handle files that use spaces instead of tabs even though this is allowed by UCSC